aws-samples/serverless-genai-food-analyzer-app/README.md

 # Food analyzer app

 **Food analyzer app** is a personalized GenAI nutritional webapp for your shopping and cooking recipes built with serverless architecture and generative AI capabilities.
-It was first created as the winner of the AWS Hackathon France 2024 and then introduced as a booth exhibit at the AWS Summit Paris 2024.
+It was first created as the winner of the AWS Hackathon France 2024 and then introduced at several AWS Summit.

 - Customers use their cell phone to scan a bar code of a product to get the explanations of the ingredients and nutritional information of a grocery product personalized with your allergies and diet.
 - Customers can also take a picture of food products and discover 3 personalized recipes based on their food preferences.